 For example, when loading new programs on a computer, the files required to run the program are stored on the computer’s hard drive.
 When a user opens a file he or she saved, they are most likely opening that file from the hard drive.

-Hard Drive Capacity
+Hard Drive Capacity Influences Life Span

-Each computer file is a certain size, and that size is calculated bytes.
+Each computer file is a certain size, and that size is calculated in bytes.
 Both the hard drive and RAM can only handle a set amount of bytes.
 A kilobyte, the smallest file storage capacity, is 1,000 bytes.
 A megabyte is 1,000 kilobytes.

 Physical Hard Drive Issues

 A computer’s hard drive is a sensitive piece of electronic equipment.
 If the computer is not cared for properly, the hard drive might fail.
-Anytime a computer receives a jolt, whether that is an improperly grounded power outage or physical stressor such as being dropped, the hard drive suffers.
+Anytime a computer receives a jolt, whether that is an improperly grounded power outage or a physical stressor such as being dropped, the hard drive suffers.

 Data-related Hard Drive Issues

 Hard drives not properly maintained will fail long before their average three-to-five-year life span.
 If the computer faces a physical failure, the hard drive might fail immediately.
-If the hard drive is infected with a virus or worm, it might take several months before it begins to fail – it depends on the type of infection.
+If a virus or worm infects the hard drive, it might take several months before it begins to fail.
+It just depends on the type of infection.